The three stages of product development where Design Sprints actually work

 • Problem: Customers didn't understand their credit card options and defaulted to outside advice.

-• Challenge: “How might we make it easy and intuitive for users to find the best card for their needs, reducing the need for outside opinions and complex comparisons?”
+• Sprint Challenge: "How might we make it easy and intuitive for users to find the best card for their needs, reducing the need for outside opinions and complex comparisons?"

 Car Manufacturer